ibaiGorordo/TFLite-Mobile-Generic-Object-Localizer/README.md

 # TFLite Generic Mobile Object Localizer
 Python TFLite scripts for detecting objects of any class in an image without knowing their label.

+![TFLite Generic Object Localizer](https://github.com/ibaiGorordo/TFLite-Generic-Mobile-Object-Localizer/blob/main/docs/img/output.jpg)
+*Image taken from the OpenCV AI Kit - Lite, make sure to check it out: https://www.kickstarter.com/projects/opencv/opencv-ai-kit-oak-depth-camera-4k-cv-edge-object-detection*

-The object detector works better with images with few objects and it starts to fail in more complex scenes.
+### :exclamation::warning:The object **detector works better with images with few objects** and it starts to fail in more complex scenes.
 The model is suitable for automatically labelling objects for custom object detection models.

-![TFLite Generic Object Localizer](https://github.com/ibaiGorordo/TFLite-Generic-Mobile-Object-Localizer/blob/main/docs/img/output.jpg)
-Image taken from the OpenCV AI Kit - Lite, make sure to check it out: https://www.kickstarter.com/projects/opencv/opencv-ai-kit-oak-depth-camera-4k-cv-edge-object-detection

 # Requirements